l-antonello/svg-generator/README.md

 However, the code is first first tested using [jest](https://www.npmjs.com/package/jest) another node package.

+[Here](https://drive.google.com/file/d/1HJ8FugCMHDR5JIUAthkHPKI1z8VFitfL/view) is a video link on how it all runs.

 ## Installation

 N/A, the code is ran in the vscode terminal.